Wii Sports (Series) Accessibility Report

 Similar Games With More Accessibility Features for Reading

-If you want to play Wii Sports, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Wii Sports, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Wii Sports has 3 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 2 accessibility features for Controls in Wii Sports which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Specific button operation required to play